eamaya13/WinShares/README.md

 Repository for creating WinShares in the NFL.

+Paper in repository describes process and theory for the calculation of WinShares (pdf file).

 WinSharesTest.py - Class for scraping data from Pro Football Reference and calculating WinShares for years 2014-2018.

 MaddenTest.py - Class to run correlation tests with WinShares and Madden Overalls for years 2014-2018